Xinran (Nicole) Han

 My current research interests include computer vision, generative models and multi-modal learning.

-Specifically, I enjoy building models that combine learning based approach with physics intuition and inspirations from the human visual system.
-I’m also interested in the intersection of vision with language and art.
+Specifically, I enjoy building models that combine learning based approach with physics modeling and inspirations from the human visual system.
+I'm also interested in the intersection of vision with language and art.
+Some papers are highlighted.

 Multistable Shape from Shading Emerges from Patch Diffusion